1 – What services do you offer?

 a) Markets move, sometimes quite dramatically so.

 b) Your Trade Alert email was hung up on your local providers’ server, getting it to you late.
 This is a function of your local providers’ capital investment, and is totally outside our control.

 c) The spreads on deep-in-the-money options spreads can be quite wide.
 This is why I recommend readers place limit orders to work in the middle market.
 Make the market come to you.

 d) Hundreds of market makers read Global Trading Dispatch.
 The second they see one of my Trade Alerts, they adjust their markets accordingly.
 This is especially true for deep-in-the-money options.
 A spread can go from totally ignored to a hot item in seconds.

 e) Occasionally, emails just disappear into thin air.
 This is cutting edge technology, and sometimes it just plain doesn’t work.
-This is why I strongly recommend that readers sign up for my free Text Alert Service as a back up.
+This is why we strongly recommend that members sign up for the free Text Alert Service as a backup.